Coast

 Figure 5.
 The coast, with its many forelands, spits, and islets fluidly and dispersedly reaching out into the seascape, has drawn in painters through time with its particularly diffuse light.
 Holger Drachmann, Lynæs Havn (1886).

-Somewhere, sailing around in a mix of yearnings, is the cruise ship.
-In Ruben Östlund’s film Triangle of Sadness (2022), it becomes a floating illusion, a fake coastline where the beach is mimicked by chlorinated pools.
-The sea is something to be looked at, consumed, but never truly entered.
-The coast becomes a product, not a place to live or connect with.
-In this grotesque spectacle, the idea of the coast begins to dissolve.
-There is no longer a clear edge, but the coast is something that can appear anywhere.
+Sailing in the middle of such longings, the cruise ship in Ruben Östlund’s Triangle of Sadness (2022), becomes a dislocated coast where the beach is mimicked by chlorinated pools, a grotesque spectacle in which the idea of the coast as a threshold or line begins to dissolve.
+There is no longer an edge; the coast becomes something that can appear anywhere.

 Figure 6.
 Triangle of Sadness.
 Script and direction: Ruben Östlund.
 Photography: Fredrik Wenzel (Photo: Fredrik Wenzel. ©Plattform Produktion).

-In Māori cosmologies, land and sea are not split but form a single continuum.
-This perspective rejects the premise of the coastline, and thereby the defining claim of the coastline altogether (Sammler 2020).
-Anuradha Mathur and Dilip da Cunha (2020) propose a similar thinking. “‘Wetness is everywhere,’” they write, an all-encompassing wetness reflecting a conception of the world in which there is no such thing as dry, but rather varying degrees of wetness.
-The sea is very wet, while the desert is less so.
-“It is the line on the map that makes one see water [as only] somewhere,” they state.
+Entirely dissolving the logic of the dividing coastline, in Māori cosmologies, land and sea are not split but form a single continuum.
+This perspective rejects the premise of the binary, and thereby the defining claim of the coastline altogether (Sammler 2020).
+Anuradha Mathur and Dilip da Cunha (2020) propose a similar thinking. “‘Wetness is everywhere,’” they write, an all-encompassing wetness reflecting a conception of the world in which there is no such thing as dry, but rather varying degrees of wetness (192).
+The sea being very wet, while the desert less so.
+These alternative cosmologies resist the very idea of a fixed coastline, pushing us to reimagine wetness as a pervasive condition, rather than a boundary, threshold or line.
+Still, as Blixen’s lieutenant notices, humans cannot survive for long in the salty sea, why the coastal zone, and even the coastline does demarcate a relevant threshold, at least for human habitation.

-In Havbrevene (2018) by Siri Ranva Hjelm Jacobsen, the two sisters called the Atlantic Ocean and the Mediterranean exchange letters about the myth of Icarus, the little human creepy-crawlies, and a deep-time plan to once again cover the planet in blue, facilitating an “oceanic perspective” on the history of humans, the Earth, and its elements (Frank 2021).
-In one of their exchanges, the older, wiser Atlantic, surprised by nothing, tells her younger sister, the glitter-loving Mediterranean, who adores Icarus and streams of animals, to think of the coasts as a costume.
-All the seas are in disguise, waiting to turn the planet once again into a mirror ball, a covering soon to be lifted when the waters rise to reclaim the Earth:
+In Havbrevene (2018) by Siri Ranva Hjelm Jacobsen, the two sisters, the Atlantic Ocean and the Mediterranean exchange letters about the myth of Icarus, the little human creepy-crawlies, and a deep-time plan to once again cover the planet in blue, facilitating an “oceanic perspective” on the history of humans, the Earth, and its elements (Frank 2021).
+In one of their exchanges, the older, wise Atlantic, surprised by nothing, tells her younger sister, the glitter-loving Mediterranean, who adores Icarus and streams of animals, to think of the coasts as a costume, a covering soon to be lifted when the sea reclaims the Earth (once again):

 Think of the coasts as a costume, all us seas are in disguise.
 You will not be lonely, I promise you that.
 We will become a mirror ball, an eye, a mother (translated from Jacobsen 2018, 37).